 In terms of diet, the usual recommendations include treating Leaky Gut Syndrome through clean eating; in other words, avoiding commonly allergenic/intolerant foods, inflammatory foods, pesticides, herbicides, additives, or sugar, and rebalancing intestinal flora by consuming probiotics.
 For autoimmune diseases, in particular, some experts recommend the paleo diet, which emphasizes protein and vegetables, while cutting out grains and legumes.
 For example, Dr. Terry Wahls has written a book on how she reversed her MS through a nutrient-dense paleo diet.
 Supplements that can help to repair the damaged intestinal lining and reduce inflammation include l-glutamine and DGL.

 When it comes to diet recommendations, I think the most important thing to remember is that we are all genetically diverse.
 We will all have unique responses to different foods and there is no one-size-fits-all diet.
 For example, I feel terrible after eating eggs or after eating a large portion of cruciferous veggies (broccoli, cauliflower, etc) because I have a food intolerance to eggs and am sensitive to large portions of insoluble fiber.
 The paleo diet isn’t for me.
 However, a high-protein vegetarian diet keeps my digestion happy, hypoglycemia at bay, and generally gives me more energy.
-The only universal truth when it comes to nutrition is that nobody benefits from eating a diet high in processed foods, sugar, sodium or fat.
+The only universal truth when it comes to nutrition is that nobody benefits from eating a diet high in processed foods, sugar, sodium, or fat.
 We all feel better on a whole foods diet.
 It can seem overwhelming to change your diet when you are dealing with the multiple, uncertain symptoms of chronic illness.
 The potential to improve your quality of life is worth the effort in experimenting to find what works.
-Here are a few resources to help you get started:

 Fibro Women Blogs